osquery/osquery/docs/wiki/development/windows-provisioning.md

-# Windows 10 Provisioning Script
+# Windows 10 Development Environment Provisioning

-The PowerShell script `provision.ps1` is used to prepare a clean Windows 10 64 bit machine into one that is ready of **osquery** development on Windows.
-However, the script does _not_ automate the generation of the Visual Studio 2015 solution nor performs the build process.
+The bulk of the development environment provisioning logic is in the `tools\provision.ps1` PowerShell script.
+It is **not** recommended to directly invoke this script.
+Instead, run the `tools\make-win64-dev-env.bat` batch script.
+This provisioning script is used to prepare a clean Windows 10 64 bit operating system into one that is prepared for **osquery** development by downloading and installing the proper tools and dependencies.

+Generating the Visual Studio 2015 solution and building the **osquery** binaries is done via the `tools\make-win64-binaries.bat` batch script.

 ## Initial Assumptions

  * `git` for Windows should be already installed in order to `git clone` the **osquery** repository containing the provisioning script.
- * The machine is running the Windows 10 64 bit operating system with PowerShell
+ * The machine is running the Windows 10 64 bit operating system with PowerShell installed
  * No previous instance of Visual Studio 2015 is already installed.
  * The user is running the script as an **Administrator**

+## Automated Method (recommended)

+ * Open a new *Command Prompt*
+ * Execute the following command: `git clone https://github.com/facebook/osquery`
+ * Change into the **osquery** root directory: `cd osquery`
+ * **As an _Administrator_,** run the batch script to provision a Windows 10 64 bit development environment: `tools\make-win64-dev-env.bat`
+ * **As an _Administrator_,** run the batch script to generate a Visual Studio 2015 and commence building the osquery shell, daemon, and tests: `tools\make-win64-binaries.bat`

+## Manual Method
-## Generating the Visual Studio 2015 Win64 Solution
+### Generating the Visual Studio 2015 Win64 Solution

  * Open a new *Command Prompt*
  * Execute the following command: `git clone https://github.com/facebook/osquery`